-4. Eligible Activities.
-When the majority (more than 50%) of the proposed activities are ineligible HUD will not fund the application.
-HUD has the right to request information or documentation to clarify or confirm that activities are eligible fair housing activities.
+3. Ineligible Activities.
+When the majority (more than 50%) of the proposed activities are ineligible, HUD will not fund the application.

-5. Suits Against the United States.
+4. Suits Against the United States.
 An application is ineligible for funding if, as a current recipient of FHIP funds (within the last three years), the organization used any funds provided by HUD for the payment of expenses in connection with litigation against the United States (24 CFR 125.104(f)).

-6. Other Litigation.
+5. Other Litigation.
 An application is ineligible for funding if the organization proposes in its current application or used funds provided by HUD (within the last three years) under this Program to fund or support the settlement of a claim, satisfy a judgment, or fulfill a court order in any defensive litigation (42 U.S.C.
 3616a(i)).